Connectivity of soft random geometric graphs: Connectivity: The case of small plambda

-Also the number of isolated vertices from the first stage is asymptotically Poisson by Lemma \ref{poislem2}, and the probability that any two of these get connected together in the second stage is $O(\la^{-\eps/6} p_\la )$ so tends to zero.
-Hence w.h.p., after the second stage there is no component of order greater than 1, besides the giant component. $ $
+Also the number of isolated vertices from the first stage is asymptotically Poisson by Lemma~\ref{poislem2}, and the probability that any two of these get connected together in the second stage is $O(\la^{-\eps/6} p_\la)$ and thus tends to zero.
+Hence w.h.p., after the second stage there is no component of order greater than 1, besides the giant component. \end{pf*}